1.0 What is Companion Planting

 In practice, it means pairing or grouping the plants, that help and benefit each other, due to specific properties they offer to one another.

-For example, to partially protect your potatoes from disease, planting it together with horseradish will help.
+For example, to partially protect your potatoes from disease, planting them together with horseradish will help.
 There are many beneficial combinations of veggies, herbs, and other plants, that work together very well, and we will try to inform you about the many possibilities of pairing or grouping.

 1.1 The Advantages of Companion Planting